mukarrom/FLUTTER-LEARNING/lib/features/stripe_payment_gatway/README.md

 To upgrade your iOS deployment target to 13.0, you can either do so in Xcode under your Build Settings, or by modifying IPHONEOS_DEPLOYMENT_TARGET in your project.pbxproj directly.

-You will also need to update in your Podfile:
+You will also need to update in your `ios/Podfile`:

 `platform :ios, '13.0'`

-For card scanning add the following to your Info.plist:
+For card scanning add the following to your `ios/Runner/Info.plist`:

 ```xml
 <key>NSCameraUsageDescription</key>